pirjoelbrecht-mizzion/Lovable/EMPTY_ADAPTIVE_PLAN_FIX_COMPLETE.md

    - Added `clearStoredWeekPlan()` helper

 4. **src/pages/Quest.tsx**
-   - Added auto-recovery logic on mount (lines 268-286)
    - Hardened Reset Plan button (lines 1113-1118)
-   - Added required imports
+   - Added required imports (clearStoredWeekPlan, clearAdaptiveExecutionLock)

+## How It Works Now

+**Fully Automatic Recovery:**

+1. **First Load After Fix:**
+   - If you have an empty locked plan, the app detects it automatically
+   - Auto-recovery clears the bad state
+   - Fresh plan is generated immediately
+   - No button clicks needed

+2. **Ongoing Protection:**
+   - Adaptive engine rejects empty plans before saving
+   - Lock only happens for valid plans
+   - If an empty plan somehow exists, auto-recovery handles it

+3. **Manual Reset (if needed):**
+   - The existing "Reset Plan" button now properly clears everything
+   - Forces a clean regeneration
+   - Use only if you want to start fresh

 ## Testing Checklist

-- [ ] Clear localStorage
-- [ ] Reload app - should auto-recover if empty plan exists
+- [ ] Reload app - should auto-recover if empty plan exists (automatic)
-- [ ] Add 4 race events from the Quest page
-- [ ] Click "Regenerate Plan" - should generate workouts
-- [ ] Verify workouts appear in Cosmic view
+- [ ] Verify workouts appear in Cosmic view (automatic)
-- [ ] Click "Reset Plan" - should clear and regenerate
+- [ ] Optionally click "Reset Plan" to force regeneration (manual)
 - [ ] Verify plan never gets permanently locked with 0 workouts

 ## Technical Notes